-(B) Appearance in the Courthouse under the influence of alcohol or drug abuse by any person is strictly prohibited.
+- (B) Appearance in the Courthouse under the influence of alcohol or drug abuse by any person is strictly prohibited.
 Any party or other person appearing in this Courthouse who appears to be under the influence of alcohol and/or any drug of abuse may, at the discretion of the Court, be ordered to submit to alcohol testing and drug screening.
 A positive alcohol test and/or drug test may result in a finding of direct contempt.
-A finding of contempt may subject the contemnor to a fine, incarceration or both.

-(C) All persons must dress in proper attire when entering the Courthouse.
-No attorney, party, observer or witness shall be permitted to enter the court facility or offer testimony while dressed inappropriately; inappropriate attire includes but is not limited to shorts, tank tops, or any attire with language which may appear to be inappropriate, discriminatory or otherwise offensive to others.
+A finding of contempt may subject the contemnor to a fine, incarceration or both. - (C) All persons must dress in proper attire when entering the Courthouse.
+No attorney, party, observer or witness shall be permitted to enter the court facility or offer testimony while dressed inappropriately; inappropriate attire includes but is not limited to shorts, tank tops, flip-flops, or any attire with language which may appear to be inappropriate, discriminatory or otherwise offensive to others.
 It shall be the duty of counsel to advise the parties and witnesses of this rule prior to their appearance in Court.

-(D) No person shall be permitted to enter the Courthouse while exhibiting inappropriate hygiene or appearing to create a public health concern.

-(E) All persons ordered to appear shall check-in with the Clerk or designated official, and may be denied entrance or have their case dismissed if valid notice is not provided to the Court regarding their absence in a timely manner.
-The Court may also deny entrance into any proceeding once a case has officially commenced.

-(F) The Court reserves the right to remove any person whose conduct disrupts the proceedings before the Court or poses a threat to security.
+Hearings may be continued or cancelled if parties appear dressed inappropriately. - (D) No person shall be permitted to enter the Courthouse while exhibiting inappropriate hygiene or appearing to create a public health concern.
+The Court shall take such measures deemed appropriate to control or monitor any public health concerns, including: health screen questionnaires, masks, social distancing, limited entry and sanitation protocols if necessary to protect the health of the public. - (E) All persons ordered to appear shall check-in with the Clerk or designated official, and may be denied entrance or have their case dismissed if valid notice is not provided to the Court regarding their absence in a timely manner.
+The Court may also deny entrance into any proceeding once a case has officially commenced. - (F) The Court reserves the right to remove any person whose conduct disrupts the proceedings before the Court or poses a threat to security.
 The definition of "the Court" includes the Judge, all appointed Magistrates, any other judicial officer, and any employee of the Court or security officer assigned to the Court.